mrspeaker/ld44/README.md

 TODO:

 - make it take almost exactly 3 minutes.
-- use tree% to dictate speed / $$$
+- use tree% + time to dictate speed / $$$
-- $ font gets bigger over time, pulses?
+- if first spread doesn't come after $4, add two coins!
+- if last tree kill was > X seconds, add two coins somewhere
+- teach camera pan/zoom?
+- "Game over" congratulations.
+- focus screen on first spread (in case moved)

+- add/tweak text comments
 - would be cool to force you to cut down last tree.
 - music starts jolly/ditty... goes darker and horrible
-- add/tweak text comments
-- "Game over" congratulations.
-- focus screen on first spread (in case moved)
-- teach camera pan/zoom?
+- grass tile goes brown over game
+- $ font gets bigger over time, pulses?

 ## Pre LD notes
 OOOh, it's happening again.
 Not sure where this will go, but probably I'll be using: